 These settings are applicable only to SCORM 1.2 Content Packages, and provide a means of emulating the advanced sequencing built into the SCORM 2004 standards.
 In SCORM 2004 (all editions), Simple Sequencing allows the content to determine how SCO sequencing is to be handled.

-The available choices for each exit and course satisfaction condition are:
+The available choices for each exit and course satisfaction condition:

-The available choices for each exit and course satisfaction condition are:
+The available choices for each exit and course satisfaction condition:

 The Rudimentary Rollup options allow you to determine how you want to evaluate the SCO scores and status for a given student.
 The term rollup refers to the process of collecting individual SCO scores and completion status, and using that data to calculate and assign a cumulative final grade and overall completion status for the SCORM Content Package course.
 There are several different ways to select criteria, average test scores, and calculate both a grade and completion status.